abelsrzz/vagrant-pxe-netboot/README.md

 </div>

 <div id="inicio">
-        <p>A Vagrantfile that provides an enviroment for PXE boot, to solve problems with OS deployment with tools like clonezilla. </p>
+        <p>A Vagrantfile that provides an enviroment for PXE boot, to solve problems with OS deployment. </p>
 </div>